awsdocs/incident-manager-user-guide/doc_source/runbooks.md

 ## Incident Manager runbook template<a name="runbooks-template"></a>

 Incident Manager provides the following runbook templates to get your team started with authoring runbooks in Systems Manager automation\.
-You can use these templates as is or edit them to include more details specific to your application and resources\.
+You can use these templates as is, or edit them to include details specific to your application and resources\.

 **Find Incident Manager runbook templates**